Currently, wrrive is offering volunteer placements in: (1) Uriri, Migori County, Kenya, and (2) Ewuaso, Maasailand, Kenya.

 What are accommodations and food like?

 Accommodations have amenities meant to make the volunteer feel at home.
-Western-style toilets and hot showers are not common throughout western Kenya, but are available to volunteers.
+Latrines and hot showers are available to volunteers.
 Food is a combination of traditional cuisine and basic American style.
 Meals can be made to a volunteer’s reasonable requests, but are limited by the local constraints.
-Volunteers stay with host families to fully embrace the culture of the region.
-These homes provide the volunteer with living conditions that exceed their own day-to-day standards.
+Volunteers stay in the volunteer house to fully embrace the culture of the region.
+These accommodations provide the volunteer with living conditions that exceed their own day-to-day standards.
+Check out our Food and Accommodations Photo Gallery to see more.

 Can I travel while I volunteer?